 The analysis of the gathered information allows for the systematic identification of corruption risks and the formulation of concrete policy recommendations on how to improve integrity in each of the domains under analysis.

-Over the past few years, the IIEP has been involved in assessment exercises in Serbia, Kosovo*, Ukraine, Georgia , and Guinea, and therefore has gained extensive expertise in the conduct of such exercises.
+Over the past few years, the IIEP has been involved in assessment exercises in Serbia, Kosovo*, Ukraine, Georgia (on the higher education and preschool and VET sectors) and Guinea, and therefore has gained extensive expertise in the conduct of such exercises

 * All references to Kosovo are made in the context of UN Security Council Resolution 1244 (1999).